mafhhend/askInformation-golang/README.md

-# askInformation-golang
+# Ask Information with golang
-simple ask information terminal with Golang
+simple app to ask you some information and in the end it will print the information